Moduli spaces of threefolds on the Noether line: Introduction

 When $n = 2$, the famous inequality due to M. Noether \cite{Noether} states that

-In his celebrated paper \cite{Horikawa}, Horikawa completely described for each $p_g \ge 3$ the moduli space parametrizing all canonical surfaces ``on the Noether line" (i.e. $K^2 = 2p_g - 4$) with geometric genus $p_g$.
-More precisely, he showed loc.~cit.~that the moduli space is either irreducible, or it has two irreducible components of the same dimension that do not pairwise intersect.
-The ``second'' component appears if and only if $K^2$ is divisible by $8$.
+for every surface $X$ of general type.
+Surfaces satisfying the above equality are usually said to be on the Noether line, and the study of such surfaces dates back to the work of Enriques \cite{Enriques}.
+They are also known as Horikawa surfaces since in his celebrated paper \cite{Horikawa1}, Horikawa completely described for each possible $p_g \ge 3$ the moduli space parameterizing canonical surfaces on the Noether line.
+More precisely, he showed that the moduli space is either irreducible and unirational, or it has two unirational irreducible components of the same dimension that do not intersect.
+Horikawa computed the dimension of each component as well.

-When $n = 3$, the corresponding Noether inequality, conjectured around the end of the last century, is now ``essentially'' proved.
-More precisely, Chen et al.~proved in \cite{CCJ,CCJAdd} that the inequality
+When $n = 3$, the corresponding Noether inequality, conjectured around the end of the last century, is now proved.
+More precisely, Chen et al. proved in \cite{CCJ,CCJAdd,CHJ} that the inequality

+holds for every threefold $X$ of general type.
+The inequality is optimal due to known examples found by Kobayashi \cite{Kobayashi} for infinitely many but not all $p_g$.
+However, combining with results in \cite{HZ}, it can be refined as

+with the term on the right-hand side being the smallest half-integer larger than or equal to $\frac43 p_g(X) - \frac{10}3$ (see Theorem \ref{thm: Noether}).
+This refined inequality is optimal for every $p_g \ge 3$ due to infinitely many examples constructed in \cite{CP,HZ}, and it naturally splits into three distinct Noether inequalities, subject to the residue of $p_g$ modulo $3$.

-holds for every threefold $X$ of general type, possibly with some exceptions with $5 \leq p_g(X) \leq 10$.\footnote{In a very recent preprint \cite{CHJ}, Chen et al. proved that \eqref{eqn!Noether} holds when $p_g(X) = 5$.} The inequality is optimal due to known examples found by Kobayashi \cite{Kobayashi} for infinitely many $p_g$.
-As in the surface case, we say that a threefold $X$ with $p_g(X) \ge 11$ is \emph{on the Noether line} if $\mathrm{Vol}(X) = \frac{4}{3} p_g(X) - \frac{10}{3}$.
-In other words, given the geometric genus $p_g \ge 11$, threefolds on the Noether line have the smallest possible canonical volume.
-Recently, more examples of threefolds on the Noether line have been constructed in \cite{CH,CJL,CP}, but it remains an open question whether there is a classification for all threefolds on the Noether line (see \cite[Question 1.5]{CCJ}).
+We say that a threefold $X$ is \emph{on the refined Noether line} (see Definition \ref{def: Noether line}) if it satisfies the equality in the above \eqref{eq: Noether}.
+In other words, threefolds on the refined Noether line with prescribed $p_g \ge 3$ have the smallest possible canonical volume.
+Recently, more examples of threefolds on the (refined) Noether line have been constructed in \cite{CH,CP,CJL}, but the question of whether there is a classification of all threefolds on the (refined) Noether line (see \cite[Question 1.5]{CCJ}) has remained open until now.